Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 ## Step 1: Choose a Project Name

 Please choose a project name (concatenated, with no spaces) that describes your institution or your collection platform.
-You will substitute in your preferred project name whenever the documentation refers to "yourprojectnamehere".
+You will substitute in your preferred project name whenever the documentation refers to **"yourprojectnamehere"**.
 (Be creative.
 Some real-life examples include: arminda, dhinitiative, digital, digitalcollections, digitallibrary, unbound, etc.)

 ---